Trace distance ergodicity for quantum Markov semigroups: Acknowledgments

 \section{Acknowledgments}

 Our interest in quantum Markov semigroups has been stimulated by discussions with A. Faggionato, D. Gabrielli, G. Jona-Lasinio and C. Presilla.
-This work has been completed despite of the lack of heating in our offices, located at CU036, University of Rome La Sapienza.
+We also thank an anonymous referee for several helpful comments and for pointing out the connection between the QMS analyzed in Section~\ref{s:la} and those introduced in \cite{Ba}.